BimmerGestalt/AAIdrive/README.md

 To communicate to the car, this project relies on the proxy connection that is created by the main Connected app on the phone.
 Both of the brand-specific Connected and the Connected Classic apps have been tested as compatible for this purpose.

 Additionally, the car proposes a security challenge during the connection process, and this project asks the Security Service provided by the Connected apps for the correct response.
-However, the newer Connected app locked down this ability in version 5.1, which means the Connected Classic app must be installed to provide this response.
+The normal Connected app should be enough for this, but it might be necessary to also install the Connected Classic app to provide the Security Service.
-For example, the user can install BMW Connected for the remote connectivity and better robustness with the Android memory manager, and install Mini Connected Classic to provide the Security Service for this project.
-Note that the Connected Classic app does not actually need to run, be logged in, or ever connected to the car!
+If this is needed, it is not recommended to install both the Connected and Connected Classic apps of the same brand, they will fight over the connection to the car and undefined results may happen.

-It is not recommended to install both the Connected and Connected Classic apps of the same brand, they will fight over the connection to the car and undefined results may happen.
 Instead, install the Connected Classic app of the other brand that is not intended to be used regularly.

 Build Instructions
 ------------------